IT started as a harmless question. Is George Lazenby a Goulburnian?

 “The son of a railway worker from the former Australian convict settlement, Goulburn, he came to London in 1963 – by boat because he couldn’t afford the airfare.”

 So Lazenby...
-George Lazenby... was born in Goulburn and lived here until he was around 14 or 15.
-He then moved with his family to Queanbeyan where he was a car salesman, and then a national service man (serving alongside Goulburn man Frederick Grady), before moving to England.
+George Lazenby... was born in Goulburn.
+He lived here until he was 14 or 15 and then moved with his family to Queanbeyan where he lived until he was 24.
+During hius tiume in Queanbeyan he worked as a car salesman, and later a national service man (serving alongside Goulburn man Frederick Grady), before moving to England in 1963.

 By George, he’s ours!